micronoyau/dexcaliburn/WIKI.md

 ### ClassLoader from file

 The simplest ClassLoader are `DexClassLoader` and `PathClassLoader`.
-They loaded new classes from a file on the filesystem.
+They load new classes from a file on the filesystem.
 The goal is to retreive the content of such files.

 An example java code with such ClassLoader could look like this:
 ```java